bwinton/whimsy/README.md

-An add-on to try some things to make Firefox a little more fun…  Whimsitunities, if you will.
+An add-on to try some things to make Firefox a little more fun…  Whimsytunities, if you will.

 [Install the add-on](https://people.mozilla.com/~bwinton/whimsy/whimsy.xpi)